Skip to main content

 Portrait image of Sara Bombaci.

-Dr. Danielle Ignace – Assistant Professor in the Faculty of Forestry at the University of British Columbia.
+Dr. Danielle Ignace – Assistant Professor at the University of Minnesota

 She is a member of the Coeur d’Alene tribe and an ecophysiologist studying the impacts of climate change, fire and introduced species on ecosystem health and Indigenous communities in the United States and Canada.
 As an advocate for underrepresented groups in science, she emphasizes Indigenous Knowledge and science communication in transdisciplinary projects.
 Always seeking ways to enhance diversity and inclusion, Ignace currently serves as an elected Officer for the Traditional Ecological Knowledge Section of the Ecological Society of America and the Chair of the Equity, Diversity and Inclusion Committee for the American Society of Plant Biologists.
 She is an Associate Editor for the journal Elementa: Science of the Anthropocene, which is a trans-disciplinary, open-access journal committed to the facilitation of collaborative, peer-reviewed research.